Tilakakasapu/Code_Alpha_Hand_Written_character_Recognition/README.md

 ### to run:
-Open the trails.ipynb and run the entire code
+Open the training.ipynb and run the entire code